Get your checklist ready because we’re about to fill it with some of the best things to do in Rhodes – and beach time is just a small part of it!

 Time travel in the medieval Old Town

-Of course it’s top of the list.
-There’s something otherworldly about the Old Town of Rhodes.
+Top of our list of the best things to do in Rhodes is a tour of the medieval Old Town.
+There’s something otherworldly about the Rhodes Old Town.
 Not just because it feels like a film set for jousting knights but because it’s just as alive today as it was in the Middle Ages.
 Imagine yourself on the Street of the Knights.
-At the one end is the Palace of the Grand Master and, at the other, the Hospital of the Knights (co-housed with the Archaeological Museum).
+At one end is the Palace of the Grand Master and, at the other, the Hospital of the Knights (co-housed with the Archaeological Museum).

-Awe-struck in Lindos and St Paul’s Bay
+Be awe-struck in Lindos and St Paul’s Bay

-The first thing you should do when you get to Lindos is head into the archaeological site, past the Venetian fortifications and up to the hilltop acropolis dedicated to Athina Lindias.
-Not just to admire the history, but to take a look around you.
+The first thing you should do when you get to Lindos is head into the archaeological site and up to the hilltop acropolis dedicated to Athina Lindias.
+It’s an undoubted must-see of Rhodes, not just because of all the history but because of the view.
 Wow!
-Ahead of you is the eternal blue of the Aegean Sea, and down behind you Lindos town (with its labyrinth of shops, bars, tavernas and hotels you’ll soon be exploring).
+Ahead of you is the Aegean Sea and behind you Lindos village (with its labyrinth of shops, bars and tavernas).
 And there, down to your right, is St Paul’s Bay, an almost completely enclosed bay that will beckon you to swim in it.
-Or it’s maybe where you’ll head for an evening drink.
-Think about it, you’re standing by a 300BC temple and you’ve just chosen your spot for sunset cocktails!
+Or maybe it’s where you’ll head for an evening drink.
+Think about it, you’re standing by a 300 BC temple and you’ve just chosen your spot for sunset cocktails!

-The Valley of the Butterflies and Rodini Park
+Head to the Valley of the Butterflies and Rodini Park

-An unexpected wine-making tradition
+Discover an unexpected wine-making tradition

-Sweet, golden honey and other irresistible delicacies
+Taste the irresistible honey and other delicacies

 Holidays on Rhodes island